Genre: Action,Tragedy, Comedy

 Shallow-minded humor:

-Taking into account that the series is only 13 episodes, those with some time to kill and have watched previous anime adaptations of Key works should take a look into it.
+While I can argue that previous works by Key contain the same flavor of random slapstick and charm-induced humor, I wasn't particularly amused this time around, feeling that much of it was tossed in last minute without too much thought on its lasting effect.
+The humor did have me smiling every now and then, but detracts from the plot overall.
+The Lowdown: Taking into account that the series is only 13 episodes, those with some time to kill and have watched previous anime adaptations of Key works should take a look into it.
 In retrospect there aren't enough positives for me to recommend whole heartedly recommend it.
 While the music and animation are top notch, the pacing and character development need a bit of polish; which may possibly be remedied by a second season.

 Any show involving German Suplexes is okay in my book.